 affidavit of eligibility, waiver of liability and publicity release.
 Prize recipients may be required to

-provide proof that they are the authorised account holder of the email address associated with the
+provide proof that they are the authorised account holder of [the EnronOnline User ID and ]the email address associated with the

 winning entry.
-Acceptance of a prize constitutes permission to Enron to use winners name
+Acceptance of a prize constitutes permission to Enron to use winner’s name

 and information provided by winner for promotional purposes without further